GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

         memory.
 You can also see some properties of objects/datasets such as their type and dimensions.
 The "History" tab contains a history of the R commands you've executed R.
-    -   **Files/Plots/Packages/Help/Viewer**: This multipurpose pane will
+    -   **Files/Plots/Packages/Help/Viewer**: This multi-purpose pane will
         show you the contents of directories on your computer.
 You can also use the "Files" tab to navigate and set the working directory.
 The "Plots" tab will show the output of any plots generated.
 In